krivard/codalab-worksheets-wiki/User_CodaLab-Worksheets-Tutorial.md

 Also, if you add bundles to the worksheet on the CLI, then you should reload the worksheet before you make edits or else you will lose those changes.

+## Where things are stored

+For reference, your CodaLab settings here:

+    ~/.codalab/config.json

+The session state and authentication tokens are stored here:

+    ~/.codalab/state.json

+By default, the metadata is stored in a SQLite database (you should switch to a real database such as MySQL if you're going to do anything serious):

+    ~/.codalab/bundle.db

+All the bundles corresonding to the `local` address are stored here:

+    ~/.codalab/data